What's that funny smell?

 In City of New York Bureau of Food Discipline, Sean wrote "Never mind that the record of government diet intervention is abysmal, this time it will work."
 I can't speak for the US, as I don't know how things work over there.
-Here in the U.K, DEFRA aims to maintain standards in the way that crops that are grown and in the management of farm animals.
-The FSA aims to maintain standards for food safety, although they do occasionally come out with some dubious nutritional advice (read the comments to see some familiar names).
+Here in the U.K, DEFRA aims to maintain standards in the way that crops are grown and in the management of farm animals.
+The FSA aims to maintain standards for food safety, although they do occasionally issue some dubious nutritional advice (read the comments to see some familiar names).

 Just because government agencies occasionally cock things up, does that mean that we should have zero government intervention where food is concerned?
 I obviously think not!